Every day is Awareness Day for those who suffer from fibromyalgia.

 Every year May 12th has been designated as “Fibromyalgia Awareness Day” to shine a light on this invisible illness.
 Most of us who suffer from this chronic condition feel that every day is our awareness day, as we often have to explain what it is to people.
 Trust me when I say it is more than what you see in the pharmaceutical commercials on TV.

 I was diagnosed with Fibromyalgia in 2000 and have said/thought many a curse word since that time.
 Fibromyalgia.
 Fibro.
 Fibro-flare.
 Flare.
 FMS.
 Fatigue.
 Fog.
 Frustration.
 Failure.
 All of these have become the other “F” words to me.
-I try to live by the power of positive thinking, but until you live a day in my shoes it may be hard to understand why even sometimes it is easier to smile and put on a happy face rather than truly answer the question of “How are you?”
-Because trust me, you don’t want to hear about how I am tired, hurt, and oftentimes feel like a failure because I can’t do the things I want to do.
+I try to live by the power of positive thinking (hence, the name of my blog), but until you live a day in my shoes it may be hard to understand why even sometimes it is easier to smile and put on a happy face rather than truly answer the question of “How are you?”
+Because trust me, you don’t want to hear about how I am tired, hurt all over, didn’t sleep last night, and oftentimes feel like a failure because I can’t do the things I want to do.